-This co-created and iterative framework is intended as a starting point for artists, media makers, storytellers, journalists, and cultural producers to work in deep collaborative partnership in sharing stories about change.
+This co-created framework is a starting point for artists, media makers, storytellers, journalists, and cultural producers to be accountable to the people and communities featured in their work.

 WE COMMIT TO CULTIVATING COMMUNITY COLLABORATION

 Based on the adage “nothing about us, without us,” storytelling needs to be developed by, or in partnership with, those whose experiences are being shared.
 Creative collaboration centering the experiences and aspirations of communities is a feature of many long standing traditions in art, journalism, and storytelling.
 However, this work is often undervalued, or dismissed as aesthetically inferior in the fine art world and mainstream media.
 Intentional support of queer, disabled, black, indigenous, people of color and/or women -led media making is critical to ensure community histories, traditions, languages, and truths are honored, celebrated, and accurately represented with beauty, power, and authenticity.